 I found out two notable things through this trip.
-One is that Kagoshima is in fact one of important gateways of Japan for some foreign travelers.
-From Tokyoite’s point of view Kagoshima looks the southernmost far end of Japan, but for some people it is not.
-I heard that a sales clerk of Chou Sang Sang’s Central store who sold a gold necklace to me saying that she had ever been to Japan for leisure, entering Japan at Kagoshima Airport and then moved east to Osaka, Kyoto, and Tokyo, where she departed.
+One is that Kagoshima is in fact one of the important gateways of Japan for some foreign travelers.
+From a Tokyoite’s point of view, Kagoshima looks like the southernmost far end of Japan, but for some people, it is not.
+I heard that a sales clerk of Chow Sang Sang’s Central store selling a gold necklace to me saying that she had ever been to Japan for leisure, entering Japan at Kagoshima Airport, and then moved east to Osaka, Kyoto, and Tokyo, where she departed.
 She also said that it was a golden route for travelers from China and Hong Kong.
-Those facts suggest that cities like Kagoshima, Nagasaki and Fukuoka should look at Asian countries rather than Tokyo to survive in the future.
+Those facts suggest that cities like Kagoshima, Nagasaki, and Fukuoka should look at Asian countries rather than Tokyo to survive in the future.

 The other thing is my lacking ability of English conversation.
 When I talked to the sales clerk or any other people in Hong Kong, all I could say to those people were one-to-two-word sentences like “Yeah,” “No,” “Thank you,” “Oh really?” or something like that.
 Response speed to English was apparently slower than that of a few years ago.
-It is clearly because I haven't used English so much for years as it is now irrelevant to me in the workplace.
-All I can do (and need to do) would be to have at least my home Englishized to get accustomed to English environment and help live in an English way.
+Clearly, it was because I hadn’t used English so much for years as it is now irrelevant to me in the workplace.
+All I can do (and need to do) would be to have at least my home Englishized to get accustomed to the English environment and help live in an English way.

 I’m going to Hong Kong tonight.
 I last visited there six years ago.
-I’ll be back to Japan on Sunday 6th.
+I’ll be back in Japan on Sunday 6th.

 I returned back from Shanghai Tuesday night.
 I couldn’t see so many things there because it was completely a business trip, not a private sightseeing trip, and I had a lot of work there.
 But I found out how exciting and mysterious that city was.

-I’ve updated a set of the trip on Flickr though I couldn’t take so much pictures.
+I’ve updated a set of the trip on Flickr though I couldn’t take so many pictures.

 There were plenty of tall buildings in the Pudong area and all of them were illuminated by gorgeous floodlights.
 I was surprised at those floodlights which were so showy that you couldn’t have seen in buildings in Japan.